GSA/digitalgov.gov/content/posts/2016-04-27-the-data-briefing-tales-from-the-dark-side-of-data.md

 Sometimes, data science reads like an Edgar Allen Poe story.
 Datasets are locked away in a forgotten (computer) prison or trapped behind a (data silo) brick wall.
 Datasets grow toxic over time and turn into menaces to network security.

 Data has to be managed, stored and used carefully and effectively.
-The ability to create and collect data has become a blessing to the government as it helps us to make better-informed decisions and is a [major component of today’s global economy](https://www.WHATEVER/2015/04/15/the-api-briefing-how-essential-is-government-data-to-the-american-economy/).
+The ability to create and collect data has become a blessing to the government as it helps us to make better-informed decisions and is a [major component of today’s global economy]({{< relref "2015-04-15-the-api-briefing-how-essential-is-government-data-to-the-american-economy.md" >}}.
 However, data can also be a curse because of bad decisions based on expired data or lost data.
 The key is to have clear objectives for collecting and using the data while having a management plan for the lifecycle of the data.
 Data horror stories are not good for government or the American public.

 _Each week, [The Data Briefing]({{ "tag/the-data-briefing" | absURL }}) showcases the latest federal data news and trends._